faznaimov/salary_predictor_app/model_card.md

 This dataset has 14 variables: 6 numerical and 8 categorical.
 The total number of observations are 32561.

 ## Evaluation Data
-The evaluation of the data is done in the test dataset.
+The evaluation of the data is done in the test dataset that is 20% of Census data.

 ## Metrics
 Three different metrics have been used in this project: